Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US008/02.analysis/Readme.md

 ### 2.2.
 Other Remarks

 This domain model has its basis on the US002 domain model since both user stories have the same user ( the agent ) that does the same action
-(publish an announcment).In this user story the agent does his task in just in a slighly different way,therefore the domain model differenciates from the US002
+(publish an announcment).HoweverIn this user story the agent does his task in just in a slighly different way,therefore the domain model differenciates from the US002